Computer CRASH — All Might Not Be Lost…

-One way to root out the source of the problem is to start replacing parts one-by-one.
+One way to root out the source of the problem is to start replacing parts one by one.
 If the computer boots up after you replace a part, you’ve found the source of the problem.
 But this can be expensive, and you may go through several parts before finding the problem.

 If your computer boots up but refuses to load your operating system, you can also try reinstalling the OS via a recovery disk.
-However, you should be aware that it is possible to inadvertently erase your data this way if you don’t choose the right settings.
+However, you should be aware that it is possible to inadvertently erase your data this way if you don’t choose the proper settings.
 Use this as an absolute last resort.

-If your computer cannot be saved easily (e.g., motherboard or CPU failure), you do have one last option.
+If your computer cannot be saved easily (e.g., motherboard or CPU failure), you have one last option.
 You can remove the hard drive from your current computer and install it onto a new machine.
 Provided the hard drive still functions, you should regain normal access.

 If The Problem Is Your Hard Drive